hsw28/data_analysis/hannah-in-use/README.txt

 velocity.m: finds velocity from position data placeevent.m: if you have event times, this will match with place data to get place cells or whatever

+SINGLE UNIT
+placeevent.m: if you have event times, this will match with place data to get place cells or whatever spiketrain.m: makes a spike train of data

 COMPARISIONS/FREQUENCIES
 acc_lfp.m: finds points of acceleration and plots corresponding LFPs corr.m: finds the cross correlation and plots